AdamT20054/DiscordTickers/README.md

 We will never require you to donate, all money goes towards the cost of hosting and we love you regardless <3

 ### Sponsors:
+Sponsorships are priced on a per bot basis depending on what you'd like.
+To get a price, contact Adam20054 on Discord through our support server.
 We do accept sponsors for our bots, we allow sponsorships in the following:
 - The BIO of a specific bot
 - The rotating status of a specific bot